-Cloud enable cluster applications
+Cloud-enable your cluster applications

-Imagine running at 100X scale
+Imagine running at 100x scale

 Tell us what to execute